frenck/spook/documentation/integrations/repairs.md

 This sensor shows the total number of issues known to the repairs dashboard.

-## Services
+## Actions

-Spook adds the following new service to your Home Assistant instance:
+Spook adds the following new actions to your Home Assistant instance:

 ### Create issue